seek-oss/koala/README.md

 - **Koala does not wrap other packages**

   The objects and types of JavaScript packages such as [Axios](https://github.com/axios/axios) and [hot-shots](https://github.com/brightcove/hot-shots) should be used directly.
-  While Koala may provide constructors for objects from those packages developers should always be able to "bring their own instance".
+  While Koala may provide constructors for objects from those packages, developers should always be able to "bring their own instance".

 - **Koala does not contain policy**

   It does not enforce timeouts, set caching headers, expect certain error objects, etc.
-  Whenever a default policy is unavoidable it should be called out in the documentation and be made configurable.
+  Whenever a default policy is unavoidable it should be called out in the documentation and made configurable.

 - **Koala modules should be usable in isolation**